Dotneteer/spectnetide/Documentation/Z80Assembly/Z80AssemblerReference.md

 `round(float, int)` | `float` | Rounds a *float* value to a specified number of fractional digits.
 `rnd()` | `integer` | Returns a random 32-bit number.
 `rnd(integer, integer)` | `integer` | Returns a random 32-bit integer between the first and second number.
+`scraddr(integer, integer)` | `integer` | Retrieves the memory address of the screen pixel byte in the specified line (first argument, from top to bottom, 0-192) and in the specified column (second argument, from left to right, 0-255).
 `sign(integer)` | `integer` | Returns an integer that indicates the sign of an *integer* number.
 `sign(float)` | `integer` | Returns an integer that indicates the sign of a *float* number.
 `sin(float)` | `float` | The sine of the specified angle.